EBU5304-G87/ScooterSharingSystem/README.md

 The generated JavaDoc would be available in `build/docs/javadoc`
 ## Test
-- For Windows users: `gradlew.bat test`
+- For Windows users: `gradlew.bat clean test`
 - For macOS and GNU/Linux users: `./gradlew clean test`